ugorji/go-common/logging/README.md

 The first time that a LogRecord is to be published, it will ensure that the logging framework is initialized.
-If it was not initialized apriori, then it is initialized to have a single Handle that writes a single human readable line for each log record with minimum level of INFO.
+If it was not initialized apriori, then it is initialized to have a single Handler that writes a single human readable line for each log record with minimum level of INFO.

 ## A Handler factory is registered by passing in a function that takes